department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-for-oracle-health.md

                 -  **We will set the status to 'Arrived'**
             - If answer is "No"
                 - **We will NOT set the status**
+        -  Check-in status on the success/appointments list page will be "You confirmed you're on your way at {time}" or "You confirmed your arrival at {time}" depending on answer to "are you at the facility"
     - For Vista appointments: "Check in Now"
+         - **SAME FUNCTIONALITY**
            - **We will submit their travel claim**
-        - **Per current functionality, we will send a status update to Vista that the Veteran has completed the check-in process**
+           - **We will send a status update to Vista that the Veteran has completed the check-in process**

 ### Not Included in the MVP
 - Telehealth & phone appointments (i.e. we will NOT return a check-in link for telehealth or telephone appointments)